 The presentation relies on the degree of right ventricular outflow tract obstruction (RVOTO).
 Typically this is significant, resulting in cyanosis evident in the neonatal period, as a consequence of the right to left shunt across the VSD.
 In cases where outflow obstruction is minimal, cyanosis may be unapparent (pink tetralogy) resulting in delayed presentation, even into adulthood, although this is rare.

-Tetralogy of Fallot is classically characterized by four features which are:
+Tetralogy of Fallot is classically characterised by four features which are:

 ventricular septal defect (VSD)